spacecowboy/lifelines/README.md

 ### Install the Windows SDK

-The free Visual C++ 2010 Express compiler doesn not include 64-bit support.
+The free Visual C++ 2010 Express compiler does not include 64-bit support.
 That is what we need the SDK to provide.
 Google for "Microsoft Windows SDK for Windows 7 and .NET Framework 4" or [try this link](http://www.microsoft.com/en-us/download/details.aspx?id=8279).